vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 advaita  etc. creates lines of demarcation which, by using a different type of conceptual framework, reveal themselves as artificial’ \(Hardy 1983b, 149\).

-The soil on which an emotional type of bhakti  directed either to Kr̥ṣṇa or to Rāma could grow was prepared before the Muslim conquesṭ The germs of devotion towards Rāma were still couched in an intellectual and ritualistic framework peculiar to the Pā˜

-ncarātra tradition, but remarkable concessions
+The soil on which an emotional type of bhakti  directed either to Kr̥ṣṇa or to Rāma could grow was prepared before the Muslim conquesṭ The germs of devotion towards Rāma were still couched in an intellectual and ritualistic framework peculiar to the Pāñcarātra tradition, but remarkable concessions

 to popular demand were already made.
 The Agastyasaṁhitā \(12th century\),